Joanne Catherall: 1981 and the release of Dare

 After the tour, Catherall and Sulley returned to school full-time while Wright and Oakey set about composing and songwriting.
-The new Human League of Sulley, Oakey, Catherall and Wright started to gain ground in early 1981 with the release of the single "Boys and Girls."
+The new Human League of Sulley, Oakey, Catherall and Wright started to gain ground in early 1981 with the release of the single "Boys and Girls".
 Although it charted only at number 48, it was the most successful single at that point.
-The girls were not used in the production, as the song was written without any female backing, and they were busy with school.
-They later featured on the record sleeve and in promotional photo shoots.
+The girls were not used in the production, as the song was written without any female backing, and they were busy with school, however they were featured on the record sleeve and in promotional photo shoots.

-Soon after Boys and Girls came the recruitment of professional musicians Ian Burden and Jo Callis, which sharpened the band's output considerably.
-The release of the next single, "Sound of the Crowd", was the band's commercial breakthrough.
-It was also the first single to include both Catherall's and Sulley's full vocals, rather than incidentals and "ad libs".
+Soon after "Boys and Girls" came the recruitment of professional musicians Ian Burden and Jo Callis, which sharpened the band's output considerably.
+Now working with a new producer, Martin Rushent, the band's next single, "Sound of the Crowd", was their commercial breakthrough, becoming a Top 20 hit.
+It was also the first single to include both Catherall's and Sulley's vocals.
 The band were invited to play on the UK's principal music programme BBC TV's Top of the Pops with only a few hours' notice.
 The first Catherall knew about her first appearance on TV was when Sulley's mother rushed to collect her and Sulley from school mid-lessons for the drive to the London studios.

-By this time, the music video had become highly popular for broadcast TV.
+By this time, music videos had become highly popular for broadcast TV.
 Spurred on by pre-filmed promos and live TV appearances, the band started to refine their personal appearance styles for a commercial audience.
 Catherall adopted the striking black kohl eye make-up and bright red lipstick, which became her trademark early-1980s style.

-In October 1981, The Human League released their next studio album Dare.
-By now, The Human League were in their ascendancy and were becoming extremely popular with the mainstream British public.
+The band reached the Top Ten with their next two singles, "Love Action" and "Open Your Heart".
+In October 1981, the band released their next studio album Dare.
+By now, the Human League were in their ascendancy and were becoming extremely popular with the mainstream British public.